Electoral Registration

 Turnout Trends and Electoral Patterns

-What Registration and Turnout Reveal About Civic Participation
+What the Numbers Reveal about Civic Participation

 Charts